ShuHaRi: The Path to Mastery in Project Leadership

 ShuHaRi is a powerful concept from Japanese martial arts that illustrates the journey from novice to master.
 It’s a framework not just for learning but for transformation.

-Within the community, this philosophy forms the backbone of how we approach growth in project management.
+This philosophy helps form the backbone of Better Project Leadership and how we approach growth in project management.

 The stages of ShuHaRi mirror the trajectory of a Project Manager’s career: